 With regard to citizens, campaigners argue that the best option would be a mini-deal with what has already been agreed.

 Countries can also make unilateral commitments.
 Theresa May already promised to guarantee the rights of EU nationals, but the conditions have not been specified.
 As regards British residents in the EU, the European Commission has proposed to register them under rules of long-term residence for third country nationals.
-The unilateral approach, however, does not cover international rights, such as the aggregation of social security contributions or access to healthcare when travelling.
+The unilateral approach, however, does not cover international rights, such as the aggregation of social security contributions.

 Another option would be the negotiation of bilateral agreements, but the risk is to end up with different rights in different countries and complications if moving from one to another in the future.

-Citizens’ rights groups the3million and British in Europe have reacted with anger and disappointment at the release of the withdrawal agreement.
+Citizens’ rights groups the3million and British in Europe were disappointed at the release of the withdrawal agreement.
 “There is a strong sense of betrayal among EU citizens in the UK and British citizens in the EU, and by ignoring our numerous asks to improve the March draft agreement over the last 8 months, the negotiators have managed to alienate those who actually made Europe a reality,” the two organisations said in a statement.

 Jane Golding, co-chair of British in Europe said: “It is unacceptable and upsetting that free movement, a lifeline for many of us, has been excluded when both sides knew it was critical for us.”
 Nicolas Hatton, chair of the3million, added: “We are still bargaining chips, as the negotiators will soon discuss the future relationship, with our lives still in the balance.”